 The data source is the }Groups dimension we have added the attribute to above.

-We start on the Prolog by zapping the entire target cube before continuing.
+We start assigning element level security on the Prolog by zapping the entire target cube before continuing.

-Then on the data tab we initially define a variable, sBU, to hold the contents of the attribute from the }Groups dimension from above.
-This corresponds with the record we are processing from that same }Groups dimension.
+Then on the data tab we initially define a variable, sBU.
+This holds the contents of the attribute from the }Groups dimension from above.
+It corresponds with the record we are processing from that same }Groups dimension.
 We then check if it exists or not in the target dimension, and if not, or the attribute is blank, we skip that entry.
 Thus elements like “ADMIN” are skipped.

 The next section is to add “WRITE”, or “READ” for that matter, into the the target cube for the sBU (as we know it exists).
 This defines the element level security.